dukeduck1984/uReflowOven-Esp32-Micropython/readme.md

 ![](./pic/screen.jpg)

 ### Bill of Materials
-* 1 x regular kitchen oven with 10-12L capacity.
-Like [this][oven].
+* 1 x regular kitchen oven with 10-12L capacity, like [this][oven], OR a heater plate, like [this][plate].
-* 1 x solid state relay rated 10A.
-Like [this][ssr].
+* 1 x solid state relay rated at least 10A.
+Like [this][ssr] (the heater plate linked above already includes it).
 * 1 x passive piezo buzzer.
 Like [this][buzzer].
 * 1 x ILI9341 TFT display with on-board XPT2046 touch controller.
 Like [this][tft].
-* 1 x MAX31855 thermocouple amplifier with K-thermocouple.
-Like [this][thermocouple].
+* 1 x Thermocouple amplifier with K-thermocouple.
+So far, MAX31855 and MAX6675 are supported.
+[MAX31855][max31855] [MAX6675][max6675]
 * 1 x AC-DC5v power supply to power the ESP32 dev board.
 Like [this][acdc].
 * 1 x ESP32 dev board.
 Like [this][esp32].

 ### Oven Modification and Wiring
 * WARNING: The mains (220/110V) can be deadly.
-Make sure the oven is unplugged from the wall plug before doing any modification or wiring.
+Make sure the oven is unplugged from the outlet before doing any modification or wiring.
 * Ovens are different one from another, but basically all you need to do is to bypass the original switch and timer, and let the solid state relay control the heating element, hence the ESP32 board can turn the heating element